nytimes/objective-c-style-guide/README.md

 ```objc
 - (void)setExampleText:(NSString *)text image:(UIImage *)image;
 ```

 ## Variables

+Variables should be named descriptively, with the variable’s name clearly communicating what the variable _is_ and pertinent information a programmer needs to use that value properly.

+**For example:**

+* `NSString *title`: It is reasonable to assume a “title” is a string.
+* `NSString *titleHTML`: This indicates a title that may contain HTML which needs parsing for display. _“HTML” is needed for a programmer to use this variable effectively._
+* `NSAttributedString *titleAttributedString`: A title, already formatted for display. _`AttributedString` hints that this value is not just a vanilla title, and adding it could be a reasonable choice depending on context._
+* `NSDate *now`: _No further clarification is needed._
+* `NSDate *lastModifiedDate`: Simply `lastModified` can be ambiguous; depending on context, one could reasonably assume it is one of a few different types.
+* `NSURL *url` vs. `NSString *urlString`: In situations when a value can reasonably be represented by different classes, it is often useful to disambiguate in the variable’s name.
+* `NSString *releaseDateString`: Another example where a value could be represented by another class, and the name can help disambiguate.

-Variables should be named as descriptively as possible.
-Single letter variable names should be avoided except in `for()` loops.
+Single letter variable names should be avoided except as simple counter variables in loops.

-Asterisks indicating pointers belong with the variable, e.g., `NSString *text` not `NSString* text` or `NSString * text`, except in the case of constants.
+Asterisks indicating a type is a pointer should be “attached to” the variable name. **For example,** `NSString *text` **not** `NSString* text` or `NSString * text`, except in the case of constants.

 Property definitions should be used in place of naked instance variables whenever possible.
 Direct instance variable access should be avoided except in initializer methods (`init`, `initWithCoder:`, etc…), `dealloc` methods and within custom setters and getters.
-For more information on using Accessor Methods in Initializer Methods and dealloc, see [here](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/mmPractical.html#//apple_ref/doc/uid/TP40004447-SW6).
+For more information, see [Apple’s docs on using accessor methods in initializer methods and `dealloc`](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/mmPractical.html#//apple_ref/doc/uid/TP40004447-SW6).

 **For example:**